Honda CR-V (sixth generation): China

-The sixth-generation CR-V went on sale in New Zealand in October 2023, in three variants: Sport AWD, Sport 7 (7-seater), and RS.
-It is powered by either a 1.5-liter turbocharged petrol engine, or the 2.0-litre e:HEV hybrid powertrain exclusive for the range-topper RS.

-China

 The sixth-generation CR-V is produced and sold in China by Dongfeng Honda.
 The plant that produces the sixth-generation CR-V for Dongfeng Honda is also responsible for the CR-V e:HEV and e:PHEV models sold in more than 20 European countries including United Kingdom, Ireland, Iceland, Greece, and Portugal.
 A variant with a different front and rear fascia is produced and sold by GAC Honda as the second-generation Honda Breeze, which was launched on 13 December 2022.